 It’s easy to quickly accumulate plastic bags.
 You get one every time you go the grocery store, run to the gas station, or stop for some takeout.
 As much as you try to reuse them, you’ve probably wondered if you can put them in your recycling bin to get rid of your stash.

 The answer is a bit more involved than you might think!
-Let’s take a closer look at whether plastic bags should be recycled.
+With an article by Fast Company throwing shade at the promo industry for not being eco-friendly, it’s the perfect time to take a closer look at whether custom plastic bags should be recycled.

 Plastic bags that you get at the grocery store shouldn’t be put in your recycling bin.
 The same is true for any thin, flexible bag made from plastic.
 The reason is because they are usually made from either high-density polyethylene or low-density polyethylene.
 Both of these types of plastic are tricky to recycle because they are so lightweight and flexible that they end up getting caught in the recycling equipment!